Questions and Answers

 Does my one-time purchase expire?

 The one-time purchase for DEVONthink To Go is valid for the app generation you have purchased it for.
 You might need to buy an upgrade when a new major generation arrives.

-How do I buy with education discount?
+How do I buy with academic discount?

 How do I upgrade to DEVONthink To Go 3?

 As we don’t want to force you to upgrade to DEVONthink To Go 3 we made it a new app in the App Store.
 If you purchased version 2 you can upgrade to version 3 for a reduced price.

 For this to work make sure DEVONthink To Go 2.7.8 or 2.7.9 is installed on your device and opened at least once.
 Then install version 3 and buy the price-reduced one-time purchase.
 You can now safely delete the old version at your convenience.

 With DEVONthink 3 we have retired DEVONthink Personal.
 We may or may not bring DEVONthink for Mac back to the App Store in the future.
 We will let you know via our blog.

 Where do I find DEVONthink To Go 2?